 - Headlight: Both the eZee LED meter and the Cycle Analyst include a DC power plug bringing out your battery voltage to run a front light with no extra wiring.
 The Cycle Lumenator casts the brightest beam while the potted Electrolights can mount cleanly under the Cycle Analyst with a long bolt through the enclosure.

-- Ebrake Cutoffs: With the 20A Grinfineon controller you can add any of the ebrake cutoff levers to the order if you want to have regenerative braking whenever you squeeze the brakes.
+- Ebrake Cutoffs: We don't recommend to bother installing ebrake cutoffs with small geared motors, but on the direct drive SAW20 motor this is a great With the 20A Grinfineon and Baserunner controllers you can add any of the ebrake cutoff levers to the order if you want to have regenerative braking whenever you squeeze the brakes.
 We don’t include brake levers in the kit because for most people it’s easiest just to keep the original levers fitted on the bike, but if you want them they are available here.

 Installing the Front Hub Motor